You don't want what you think you do

 What do I really want? (refining from questions above) I want to feel connected to my kids.
 I want my kids to grow up happy and healthy.

-You can see that this can be looped around and around.
+You can see that this can looped this around and around until you get to the bottom of what you really want.
 But this is a pretty simple way to find out what is at the heart of the issue.
-You can use this make affirmations as well.

-Affirmation: I am connected to my children who are growing up happy and healthy.
+Affirmation: I feel connected to my children who are growing up happy and healthy.